zhangbsn-gt/developer.gov.sg/collections/_posts/2021-09-08-best-practices-API-security.md

 ![API_riskapproach](/assets/img/API-threatscenario03.png)

-In addition to these mitigation measures for securing API implementation, developers should adopt secure coding practices during development and keep up-to-date API documentation for all the APIs published.
+In addition to these mitigation measures for securing API implementation, developers should **adopt secure coding practices during development and keep up-to-date API documentation for all the APIs published**.
 These measures will help to reduce opportunistic attacks on vulnerable codes and provide visibility to the coverage of authorised APIs’ access to sensitive data.